arh-eu/gds-java-sdk/README.md

 ### Subscribing with the listener

-The messages sent to the client and the changes of the connection status can be accessed via listeners.
+The messages sent to the client, and the changes of the connection status can be accessed via listeners.

 The listener you pass will be used and called without any changes by the WebSocketClient after you connect successfully.
-Since login message is sent automatically; when the connection is ready, the `ConnectionACK` message will processed before any of your handler method is called with the data (but it will be called with the login ACK as well).
+Since login message is sent automatically; when the connection is ready, the `ConnectionACK` message will be processed before any of your handler method is called with the data (but it will be called with the login ACK as well).

 The `WebSocketClient` uses `netty`'s `NioEventLoop` in the background, therefore the communication is asynchronous.
 The `Channel` object, that is used by netty will be passed in the main methods.